WajdBoulos/real_time_speech_denoiser/README.md

 - [x] Create Splitter Writer (can be created by a Splitter Processor)
 - [x] Create Player Writer
 - [x] Add finalize() call to all writers and processors, to tell them that the input is done and let them finish
-- [ ] Change the initialization of all the writers to only start on the first call to wait().
-For example the speaker_player should only start the output stream after the first call to wait(), to make sure there won't be too many callbacks that will get an empty buffer if it takes time from when initializing the class to running it.
+- [x] Change the initialization of speaker player to only start after we get the first bit of data to the writer, so it will not self terminate before it got any data.
 - [ ] Find a way to synchronize the audio of speaker_player and the video of audio_visualizer
 - [ ] Create sequence diagram
 - [ ] Tidy up code